 The architectural wonders of… Laos and Cambodia

 Denise Heywood – author, lecturer, photographer and journalist – has worked in Cambodia for three years.
-She has lectured widely on Asian art and culture, and joins the Royal Academy art tour to Laos and Cambodia to provide insight into the art, culture and architecture of two destinations.
+She has lectured widely on Asian art and culture, and joins the Cox & Kings art tour to Laos and Cambodia to provide insight into the art, culture and architecture of two destinations.

 How and why did you become interested in Laos and Cambodia?